-Within 90 days after the end date of the grant or any approved extension thereof (see subsection J.2. below), the following documents must be submitted to SJI by grantees (other than ESP award recipients):
+Within 90 days after the end date of the grant or any approved extension thereof (see subsection J.2. below), the following documents must be submitted to SJI by grantees:

 a.
 Financial Status Report.
 The final report of expenditures must have no unliquidated obligations and must indicate the exact balance of unobligated funds.
 Any unobligated/ unexpended funds will be deobligated from the award by SJI.
-Final payment requests for obligations incurred during the award period must be submitted to the Institute prior to the end of the 90day close-out period.
-Grantees who have drawn down funds in excess of their obligations/expenditures, must return any unused funds as soon as it is determined that the funds are not required.
-In no instance should any unused funds remain with the grantee beyond the submission date of the final Financial Status Report.
+Final payment requests for obligations incurred during the award period must be submitted to SJI prior to the end of the 90-day closeout period.

 b.
 Final Progress Report.
 This report should describe the project activities during the final calendar quarter of the project and the close-out period, including to whom project products have been disseminated; provide a summary of activities during the entire project; specify whether all the objectives set forth in the approved application or an approved adjustment have been met and, if any of the objectives have not been met, explain why not; and discuss what, if anything, could have been done differently that might have enhanced the impact of the project or improved its operation.
-These reporting requirements apply at the conclusion of every grant other than an ESP award.
+These reporting requirements apply at the conclusion of every grant.

-2. Extension of Close-Out Period
+2. Extension of Close-out Period